-Here’s my guide to some of the costs involved with parenting, what can help you as new parents and what you can do to save for your children’s future.
+Here’s my guide how to prepare for a baby financially.
+What are the costs involved with parenting, what can help you as new parents and what you can do to save for your children’s future.
 This was written in March 2017 and was compiled using the gov.uk and other money advice websites.
 However, it is only a guide and it’s worth getting independent financial advice and / or checking websites if you’re intending to follow any of the suggestions set out below.

 Costs of having a child

 In all the excitement, it’s easy to underestimate the initial costs of having a child, especially if it’s your first.
 The Money Advice Service Website has a simple calculator which helps you work out your baby budget and gives you an interactive money timeline with useful things to be aware of.